-Marking the start of British Summer Time, the clocks go forward in March, meaning we'll lose an hour's sleep
+Marking the start of British Summer Time, the clocks 'spring forward' in March, meaning we'll lose an hour's sleep.

-The clocks go forward to change from Greenwich Mean Time (GMT) to British Summer Time, which is one hour ahead of this.
-The clocks go back for the summer because of a campaign at the beginning of the 20th Century to change the clocks during the summer months to avoid wasting time in the morning.
+The clocks go forward for the summer because of a campaign at the beginning of the 20th Century to change the clocks during the summer months, in a practice known as British Summer Time.

 Will my phone automatically update the time?

 Most devices with internet connection, such as smart phones, should automatically update themselves.
 However, watches and clocks in cars and kitchens, for example, won't change automatically so make sure you are ready to wind forward.

 Curator of the Royal Observatory, Louise Devoy, explains what happens in Greenwich when the clocks change:

 Actually, I have very little work to do when the clocks change!
 We deliberately keep most of our historic clocks on GMT all year round as they were mainly used before the first daylight saving came into effect in 1916.
 Visitors arriving at the Observatory in the summer are often confused by the apparent delay shown on the Shepherd Gate Clock but as Britain’s first public clock to show GMT, we’re proud to continue this tradition.